giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot.md

 For the following examples I use `gpt-3.5-turbo`, `temperature = 0.0`, and `Top P = 0.5`.
 For the first example I use the default maximum length 256.

 Let's start with a simple example.
-We ask the following question
+I ask the following question

 * User: "*What was US, UK and Germany's GDP in 2018 and 2019?*"
 * Assistant: